 Facebook Gets in on the Action

-With WhatsApp’s astronomical popularity, it should be no surprise that Facebook ( NYSE: $FB) decided to get in on the action.
+With WhatsApp’s astronomical popularity, it should be no surprise that Facebook (NYSE: $FB) decided to get in on the action.
 In February o014, Facebook acquired WhatsApp for just over $19 billion.

 The Popularity of WhatsApp Stock Price

 More importantly, WhatsApp alone saw the exchange of 100 billion messages each day.
-So while there’s no WhatsApp stock price, you can take our day trading course to learn how to trade owith ther companies.

-Who Is WhatsApp’s Competition?
+Who Is WhatsApp Stock Price Competition?